Going to the game?: Your Selhurst Park matchday guide - News - Crystal Palace F.C.

 Season Ticket holders are reminded that, ahead of Saturday's game, you will need to download your new pass via the Official Crystal Palace app or the email you have been sent.

-Before arriving, please ensure that the pass in your phone wallet is for this fixture (Crystal Palace v Leicester City), and does not show the details of a previous match.
+Before arriving, please ensure that the pass in your phone wallet is for this fixture (Crystal Palace v Manchester United), and does not show the details of a previous match.

 To download your new pass via the App, please follow the steps below: